Thursday, March 1, 2012

 "Que Sera, Sera (Whatever Will Be, Will Be)" (1973) - Sly & the Family Stone [original by Doris Day released in 1956]

-Sly & the Family Stone's gospel-drenched interpretation of "Que Sera, Sera (Whatever Will Be, Will Be)" adds a whole new dimension to Doris Day's cheery classic.
+Sly & the Family Stone's gospel-drenched rendition of "Que Sera, Sera (Whatever Will Be, Will Be)" adds a whole new dimension to Doris Day's cheery classic.
 You really feel the emotional impact of the lyrics on the Family Stone's cathartic, soul-bearing version, which appeared on their Fresh album in 1973.
-And here's a bit of related trivia: Sly was friends with Day's son, Terry Melcher, who was a record producer.
-Sly met Day once while visiting Terry at their Beverly Hills home.
+And here's a bit of related trivia: Sly Stone was friends with Day's son, Terry Melcher, who was a record producer.
+He met Day once while visiting Terry at their Beverly Hills home.
 Sly began playing a gospel version "Que Sera, Sera" on their piano, and Day joined in to duet with the funk legend for a few verses.
-Too bad no one had a tape recorder around.
+Too bad no one had a tape recorder on hand.
 There were also rumors that the two dated for a time, but those rumors turned out to be false.
-The two would have definitely made an interesting couple.
+They definitely would have made an interesting couple.

 Download at Amazon